AshamedMunchkin/SocialSpreadsheet-Server.Dart/README.md

 SocialSpreadsheet-Server.Dart
 =============================

-Social Spreadsheet server built using Node to be used with cs3505-SocialSpreadsheet-Client
+Social Spreadsheet server written in Dart to be used with cs3505-SocialSpreadsheet-Client